 It runs in the family—Garion's ultimate ancestors Riva and Beldaran are another example, helped along by a similarly heavy dose of Because Destiny Says So.

 Another notable case happens in Polgara's backstory.
 In order to alleviate the Arendish civil wars, it was necessary to wed off two teenaged members of opposing houses, who naturally hated each other.
-Polgara's solution was to lock them in a room together and wait 'til the shouting stopped, after which things turned out all right.
+Polgara's solution was to lock them in a room together and wait 'til the shouting stopped and the giggling began'.
+It works; the couple emerges hand in hand apologizing for their previous behavior and stating their willingness to do their duty.

 Romance of the Three Kingdoms does this for Liu Bei and Lady Sun (or Sun Shang Xiang in the period operas), despite the fact that it didn't turn out so well in actual history.